Architects: Shinichi Ogawa & Associates

-Overlooking the rich natural environment, the world’s longest house tops a hill in a forestal park of Thailand.
+From the architect.
+Overlooking the rich natural environment, the world’s longest house tops a hill in the Khao yai forest complex, Thailand.

 Through the water fall as a entrance gate, the road leads you to the main house extending east and west on the left, and on the opposite side, a glass house in the forest as a guest house.
 The main house is simply composed of a white cube and 2 horizontal plates of 11m wide by 150m long.